kuzzleio/kuzzle/doc/2/api/controllers/document/delete/index.md

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the deletion has been indexed
 - `source`: if set to `true` Kuzzle will return the deleted document body in the response.
+- `silent`: if set, then Kuzzle will not generate notifications

 ---

 ## Response